Saturday, April 12, 2014

 The West Coast's Coast Starlight is considered by most travelers to be Amtrak's most scenic route.
 It runs along the Pacific Ocean between Los Angeles, California, and Seattle, Washington, traveling through some truly spectacular scenery.

-From California, the classic route east is the California Zephyr, following the path of the first transcontinental railway between San Francisco to Chicago.
+From California, the classic route east is the California Zephyr, following the path of the first transcontinental railway between San Francisco and Chicago.
 It visits such places as Sacramento, Reno, Salt Lake City, across the Rockies to Denver, through Nebraska and Iowa to Chicago.

 By taking the Southwest Chief in one direction and returning on the California Zephyr, you are traveling what the Gilded Age tourists in the 1880s and 1890s called the Grand Tour of America.

 If you want a ride that goes through the heart of the country, try the Texas Eagle starting in Chicago.
-It crosses the Mississippi River at St. Louis, travels down through the Ozarks, across Arkansas into eastern Texas, and continues through Dallas, Fort Worth, Austin, and to San Antonio where it connects with the Sunset Limited to Los Angeles.
+It crosses the Mississippi River at St. Louis, travels down through the Ozarks, across Arkansas into eastern Texas, and continues through Dallas, Fort Worth, Austin, and on to San Antonio where it connects with the Sunset Limited to Los Angeles.

 One of the country's first scenic rail routes is the Empire Service from New York City up through the Hudson River Valley where Washington Irving's Ichabod Crane encountered the Headless Horseman of Sleepy Hallow.

 And if you're on the East Coast and are heading to Florida, you can take the Auto Train where your car travels with you.
-Passengers board just south of Washington, D.C. and their vehicles are loaded on the train.
+Passengers board just south of Washington, D.C., and their vehicles are loaded on the train.
 The trip terminates just outside Orlando, Florida.

 Have any of you taken a train vacation?
 A day trip train tour?